heroku/heroku-data-privatelink-cli/README.md

 ## `heroku endpoints:wait [DATABASE]`

-wait for your Trusted VPC Endpoint to be provisioned
+wait for your privatelink endpoint to be provisioned

 ```
 USAGE